MicrosoftEdge/MSEdgeExplainers/VirtualKeyboardAPI/explainer.md

 iframes will not be able to set or change the virtual keyboard behaviour via `navigator.virtualKeyboard.overlaysContent`, the root page is responsible for setting this policy.
 However, the `geometrychange` event will fire in the focus chain of the element that triggered the virtual keyboard visibility (i.e. the frame in which the focused element lives, along with its ancestor frames).

-We must also note that virtual keyboard's `boundingRect` (geometry) exposed to the iframe via the `geometrychange` event are relative to the iframe's client coordinates and not the root page or in other words the `boundingRect` exposed represents the intersection between the virtual keyboard and the iframe element.
+Note that the geometry exposed to the iframe via the `virtualKeyboard.boundingRect` property are relative to the iframe's client coordinates and not the root page; in other words, the `boundingRect` exposed represents the intersection between the virtual keyboard and the iframe element.

 ![Figure showing virtual keyboard geometry exposed to an iframe and the root page](keyboard-occluding-content.png)